-Since the estate tax serves, in part, to tax capital gains that have not otherwise been taxed, some people have proposed taxing estates at the top capital gains rate, currently 23.8 percent.
-This argument is flawed: the capital gains tax rates typically apply to nearly all capital gains income, whereas the estate tax applies only to the part of an estate that exceeds the exemption level.
-The estate tax's average effective rate of 16.6 percent in 2013 was below the capital gains rate.)
+whereas the estate tax applies only to the part of an estate that exceeds the exemption level.
+(The estate tax's average effective rate of less than 17 percent in 2017 is below the capital gains rate.)

 6. The Estate Tax Is a Significant Revenue Source